White Paper

 Takeaway.
 Run the login and usage report before every renewal.
 The gap between licensed and active users, and between full CRM and lighter types, is where the recurring saving lives.

 Discount is real at Salesforce, but it is not the whole story.
-The account team can move significantly off list price, and discount tends to deepen with larger commitments, longer terms, and quarter-end and year-end timing.
+The account team can move significantly off the published price list, and discount tends to deepen with larger commitments, longer terms, and quarter-end and year-end timing.
 The fiscal year ends January 31, and the quarters before it carry the most pressure to close.

 The risk in chasing discount is that it can be used to justify a configuration you do not need.
 A larger discount on a richer edition, more add-ons, or a higher committed quantity can still cost more than a smaller discount on a right-sized deal.
 Discount is the last thing to settle, after the edition, the license mix, the add-ons, and the term are correct.